OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

-added, and called special attention to his alma mater, Hartford Public High School, the second oldest in the nation, which also enjoyed “a reputation with all the leading colleges as one of the best of all the preparatory schools,” as shown in Image
+added, and called special attention to his alma mater, Hartford Public High School, the second oldest in the nation, which also enjoyed “a reputation with all the leading colleges as one of the best of all the preparatory schools,” as shown in Figure
 <a href="#fig:1876-scribners-monthly">1</a>.[2]
 In fact, the education
 that young people received in the city’s public school system far surpassed what was available in the outlying rural towns, known today as